 Get enough sleep.

 I often get asked for the one piece of advice I’d give to any teacher, and this is it.
 When you haven’t slept, you automatically become a worse version of yourself.
 You become forgetful.
 You become impatient.
 You have trouble thinking critically, and you take everything personally.
-Not exactly the qualities of an ideal teacher or parent.
+Not exactly the qualities of an ideal teacher.
 Taking care of kids is an important job.
-But taking care of ourselves is an important part of that job, and it’s harder than ever in the middle of a crisis.
+But taking care of yourself is an important part of that job, and it’s harder than ever in the middle of a crisis.
 If you set a bedtime for yourself and stick to it, you’ll be better at everything else the next day.
 Remember, you’re doing it for the kids.

 Book a one-on-one session of Office Hours to talk about what’s on your mind.